zouzias/zouzias.github.io/_posts/2015-02-26-Tomcat-Plugin-in-Nagios.md

 - tomcat
 ---

-In this post, we discuss how to monitor Apache Tomcat 7 using Nagios on Ubuntu 14.04.
+In this post, we demonstrate how to monitor Apache Tomcat 7 using Nagios on Ubuntu 14.04.

 We assume that nagios server has been configured on the address `nagios.your_host_name.com` as described in the following guide: